glaphire/interview_questions_and_answers/src/oop/list.md

 - Immutable objects
 - Why service classes should be stateless
 - KISS, DRY, YAGNI - explain abbreviations
+- DTO vs Command (ps. dto is usually serialized, but command object is not)
+- Sepatation of Concerns

 ## Tricky questions
 - Does adding a public field in an extended class violate Liskov Substitution principle?